spring-io/dataflow.spring.io/content/documentation/4-batch-developer-guides/1-batch/4-data-flow-spring-batch.md

 ---
-path: 'developer-guides/streams/data-flow-stream-rabbit/'
+path: 'batch-developer-guides/batch/data-flow-spring-batch/'
-title: 'Spring Cloud Data Flow using RabbitMQ'
+title: 'Launch a Spring Batch application using Data Flow'
-description: 'Deploy Stream Processing Pipelines with Data Flow using RabbitMQ'
+description: 'Launch a Spring Batch application using Data Flow'
 ---

-# Stream Processing with Data Flow using RabbitMQ
+# Deploy a Spring Batch application using Data Flow

-In this section we will show how to register stream applications with Data Flow, create a Stream DSL, and deploy the stream to Cloud Foundry, Kubernetes and your local machine.
+In this section we will show how to register spring batch applications with Data Flow, create a task DSL, and launch the task to Cloud Foundry, Kubernetes and your local machine.

 ## Development